 In discussions with the inventory managers and the purchasing department some suggested that the pattern reflected purchasing patterns; others thought that there might be requirements to hold, for example, a year's supply of certain skus; and some thought that the inventory levels might have been set indirectly by the military training schedules that would consume the supplies.
-All these may be true to some extent and seem to explain why there might be peaks in the time-supplies, and while some can even explain why those peaks might occur at natural intervals such as one-half or one year, none explain why those natural intervals were observed on the arbitrary day for which we examined the data.
+All these may be true to some extent and seem to explain why there might be peaks in the time-supplies, and while some can even explain why those natural intervals were observed on the arbitrary day for which we examined the data.
 Even if a particular sku is required to be held in quantities of at least one-year's supply, why should we have found the inventories at exactly one-year's supply?
 Why not at 1.2 years?